appbaseio/Docs/content/docs/data/browser.md

 ## Importing Data

-You can directly import JSON or CSV data files into appbase.io using the **[data import](https://importer.appbase.io)** functionality.
+You can directly import JSON or CSV data files into ReactiveSearch using the **[data import](https://importer.appbase.io)** functionality.

 Here is a pic showing import of a JSON file when creating a new app.